CopperRated: PG Contains: Gay Theme, Sexual References.

 I told him I was moving to Malaysia next month, and that I had a great friend from where I lived before living there now, and would be right next to him in housing.
 We talked a while, and eventually decommed after passing a few sexual innuendoes back and forth.

-Since the Tolerance Laws of '19, it was a crime to express hatred for someone, anyone.
-Sure, you could have thought it, up until the subliminal psych exams in schools began back in '21.
+Sure, since the Tolerance Laws it's a crime to express hatred for someone, anyone.
+Sure, you could have thought it, up until the subliminal psych exams in schools began.
 Today though, kids who thought such hateful things were taught to think differently.

 I had heard of a few who refused to accept that monosexuality wasn't wrong.
 Even heard that some refused to accept that others' religious beliefs were their own business.
 There had even been a recent news story about a man who had stood on the street corner one day, proclaiming that Haftenites were evil because they refused to ban monosexuals from worshipping.
 He had been a Haftenite preacher, had snapped when his son had announced he had a boyfriend.
 He was taken away and re-educated.
 There was an interview with him in the article after his re-education.
 He had apologized for his bigotry and explained how shocked and frightened he had been after his son had made his announcement.
 He had been looking forward to grandchildren, and was disappointed, was all.